magsnetcud/kemono_friends_cmc_archive/README.md

 ### Kemono Friends Cellien May Cry ver0.99f10 (Pre-released) (ZIP)
     Download      >>> https://mega.nz/file/l942nRTD
     Decryption key>>> l3Wn44zcw-gT8NIIztT40sLdelyBrYW-u9IfxKn3EeQ

-    ---This version is pre-released version.---
+This version is pre-released version.

-    ---Specifically, it was uploaded to Google Drive, but it was not announced on Twitter.---
+Specifically, it was uploaded to Google Drive, but it was not announced on Twitter.

-    ---The only difference from the ver0.99f10 is the change of the "Guts" page in the tutorial.--- [Download ver0.99f10 pre-released](https://mega.nz/file/l942nRTD)
+The only difference from the ver0.99f10 is the change of the "Guts" page in the tutorial.

+[Download ver0.99f10 pre-released](https://mega.nz/file/l942nRTD)

 ### Kemono Friends Cellien May Cry ver0.99f10 (ZIP)